alshedivat/al-folio/_pages/about.md

 I am a Research Associate in [Brent Richards](https://www.mcgill.ca/genepi/)' Lab at the Lady Davis Instute & McGill University.
 Prior to joining the lab, I completed my Ph.D. in Bioinformatics under the the supervision of [Guillaume Lettre](http://www.mhi-humangenetics.org/fr/membres/).

-As a statistical geneticist, my research focuses on analyses to identify the genetic determinants of common, aging-related endocrine diseases.
+As a computational biologist, my research focuses on analyses to identify the genetic determinants of common, aging-related endocrine diseases.
 In my thesis project, I integrated multiple omics datasets to uncover severity modifiers of sickle cell disease.

 My curriculum vitae can be found  here.